iotaledger/susee-streams-poc/README.md

 # Streams Author Tool

 ## About
-This is a tiny test application providing a command line interface (CLI) to evaluate iota streams functionality for the SUSEE project.
-All encrypted messages that are send or received to/from the tangle are loged to the console.
+This project contains three tiny test applications providing command line interfaces (CLI) to evaluate the iota streams functionality for the
+SUSEE project.
+All encrypted messages that are send or received to/from the tangle are loged to the console or written to binary files that are used to imitate a lorawan connection.

+Following test applications are contained.
+For more details please see below in the <a href="#applications-and-workflows">Applications and workflows</a> section:
+* *Sensor*<br>
+  Imitates the processes running in the smart meter (a.k.a. *Sensor*)
+ * *Management Console*<br>
+  Imitates the processes needed for *Initialization* of the sensor, monitoring of *Sensor Processing* and managing the *Add/Remove Subscriber* workflow
+ * *Tangle Proxy*<br>
+   Imitates processes in the Application Server and used by the initialization software performing the *Initialization* of the sensor.

-Channel specific aspects for the SUSEE project are:
+The Channel used for the SUSEE project generally can be described as follows:
 * One single branch per sensor
 * Sensor will be a subscriber and will be the only publishing actor in the single branch
 * Energy provider will be the author